 Now it’s time to get the hardware in place.
 The indoor unit typically goes high on an exterior wall, about seven or eight feet from the floor.
 This height helps distribute air evenly throughout the room.
 You'll want to attach its mounting bracket securely to the wall, ideally screwing it directly into the wall studs for stability.
 For the outdoor condenser, find a stable, level spot outside, like a concrete pad or sturdy wall brackets.
 It’s important to leave plenty of open space around the unit so it has enough airflow to work properly and is easy to access for future maintenance.

-Step 3: Connect the Lines and Wires
+Step 3: Connect the Lineset and Electrical Wiring

 This is where the project gets technical and requires a careful hand.
 You’ll need to drill a hole, usually about three inches wide, through the exterior wall to link the indoor and outdoor units.
 This opening is for the refrigerant lines, a drain pipe, and the communication wires.
 It’s important to angle the hole slightly downward toward the outside so condensation can drain properly.
 After carefully passing the lines through, you'll connect them to both units.
 Using a torque wrench is a must here to get the connections just right and prevent refrigerant leaks, which can damage your system.
 A professional installation ensures these critical connections are secure and leak-free.

-Step 4: Test Your New System
+Step 4: Power Up and Test Your System

 With everything connected, you can’t just flip the switch and hope for the best.
 The system needs to be properly prepared for its first run.
 This involves using a special vacuum pump to remove all air and moisture from the refrigerant lines, a crucial step for system efficiency and a long lifespan.
 After that, a technician will perform a leak test to double-check that every connection is perfectly sealed.
 Only after these checks are complete is it safe to power on the unit and test its cooling and heating functions.
 This final verification confirms your system is ready to run smoothly.
 If you have questions about this process, feel free to get in touch with our team.